ABOUT

 Water Quality Monitoring

-Every month CBA staff and water quality monitoring volunteers head out to the bay to measure salinity, pH, sedimentation, light attenuation, and so much more.
+Every month CBA staff and water quality monitoring volunteers head out to the bay to measure temperature, salinity, pH, dissolved oxygen, nutrients, and more.

 RESEARCH IN THE BAY

 Ongoing and innovative research within unique ecosystems is an integral component of CBA’s work.
-We partner with agencies, local nonprofits, research universities, and the Mattie Kelly Environmental Institute on a wide range of water quality and ecology projects.
+We partner with agencies, local nonprofits, and research universities on a wide range of water quality and ecology projects.

 CHOCTAWHATCHEE BAY RESEARCH AND PUBLICATIONS